Joash09/FPGA-Playground/PolynomialCalculator/README.md

 This then reduces the number of operations needed to evaluate the polynomial as opposed to x^n for each term separately.

+I represented the numbers using a fixed point representation.
+The representation dictates that a certain number of bits be dedicated for the integer part of the number and that another set of bits be used to represent the fractional part.
+Lastly a single bit is use to represent the sign of the number.
+Fixed point representation is simple to implement as the implementation does not need to know where the decimal point is.
+Fixed point numbers can be multiplied, added etc. as if they had no decimal point.
+It is up to the designer then to know how to intepret the final result has a fractional number.

+More info on fixed point representation can be found here: https://courses.cs.washington.edu/courses/cse467/08au/labs/l5/fp.pdf

 Results
 =======